ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 2. The Authorization Server prepares U = min(NUM, SIZE) diff entries, where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.
 That is, the diff entries are related to the U most recent TRL updates pertaining to the requester.
 In particular, the first entry refers to the most recent of such updates, the second entry refers to the second from last of such updates, and so on.

-    Each diff entry is a CBOR array 'diff-entry', which includes the following two elements.
+    Each diff entry is a CBOR array 'diff_entry', which includes the following two elements.

     * The first element is a CBOR array 'removed'.
 Each element of the array is a CBOR byte string, with value the token hash of an Access Token such that: it pertained to the requester; and it was removed from the TRL during the update associated with the diff entry.